mdavids/rfc/content/draft-davids-forsalereg-08.md

 Long TTLs [@!RFC1035, (see) section 3.2.1] are discouraged as they increase the risk of outdated data misleading buyers into thinking the domain is still available.

-Ambiguous constructs in content values **SHOULD** be avoided, as illustrated by the following example.
+Ambiguous constructs in content values **SHOULD** be avoided, as illustrated by the following
+example:

 ~~~
 _for-sale IN TXT "v=FORSALE1;fcod=TRIP-confusing;ftxt=dont-do-this"